Sphingosine-1-Phosphate

 4. Sphingoid Base-1-Phosphates in Plants, Fungi and Bacteria

 In yeasts and plants, sphinganine, sphingosine, phytosphingosine and other long-chain bases are phosphorylated by kinases, three such identified in the model plant Arabidopsis thaliana, to form the appropriate 1‑phosphates.
 As sphingosine-1-phosphate per se is rarely present in detectable amounts, it has been suggested that the term ‘long-chain (sphingoid) base-1-phosphates’ should be used in discussing the metabolism of these lipids in plants.
 On the other hand, sphingosine-1-phosphate can accumulate in leaves of Arabidopsis, when these are stressed by application of the fungal toxin fumonisin B1.
 Phytosphingosine-1-phosphate is a mediator of abscisic acid-mediated stomatal closure in Arabidopsis, but sphingosine-1-phosphate and sphingadienine-1-phosphate act in this manner in Commelina communis and rice, respectively.
-Less is known of these lipids in comparison to animal tissues and no receptors appear to have been found, but there is evidence that they are involved in such diverse processes as defence mechanisms, pathogenesis, calcium mobilization, membrane stability, and the response to drought or heat stress.
+Less is known of these lipids in comparison to animal tissues and no receptors appear to have been found, but there is evidence that they take part in such diverse processes as defence mechanisms, pathogenesis, calcium mobilization, membrane stability, and the response to drought or heat stress.
 As in animals, they inhibit the process of apoptosis.

 Sphingosine-1-phosphate and dihydrosphingosine-1-phosphate have been detected in pathogenic fungi (Cryptococcus species), and in yeasts, phytosphingosine-1-phosphate has a role in the regulation of genes required for mitochondrial respiration.